-As soon as a "revise from" option is selected, the reminder accept defaults-d appears in a top-center window - enter $\mathbf{d}$ (at any time) to accept all remaining defaults, and skip further output parameter prompts.
+As soon as a "revise from" option is selected, the reminder accept defaults-d appears in a top-center window - enter d (at any time) to accept all remaining defaults, and skip further output parameter prompts.

-- accept all basin default-d ... to accept all current output parameter defaults, and skip further prompts.
-This can be done at any stage in the prompt sequence.
-New settings generally become the new defaults, but can be reset to the original.
-The next prompt for a basin of attraction field will be presented in section 29.4, or for a subtree or single basin in section 29.1. - space-time patterns only-s ...
+space-time patterns only-s ...
 (SEED-mode only) enter s to skip all attractor basin options and go directly to the output parameters for space-time patterns (chapter 31).
-Note that a final chance to select space-time patterns is also given in section 29.1. - restore defaults: ... to restore defaults to their original settings - all-a ... to restore all defaults . - layout only-L ... to restore just the layout defaults described in chapter 25. - revise from: ... jumping directly to an option category At any point enter $\mathbf{q}$ (or $\mathbf{q}$ more than once) to backtrack to the first output parameter prompt (section 24.1). - start/misc-ret ... enter return to start miscellaneous (hard to categorize) options, presented in sequence in a top-right window (section 24.4). - layout-l... for a sequence of prompts to set the scale, position and spacing of attractor basins described in chapter 25. - display/boundary-p ... to set null boudary conditions (NBC, section 26.1) instead of periodic (PBC), to disable the compression of equivalent basins and trees (the default for CA, section 26.2), and for a sequence of display prompts, types of nodes, orientation, and in-degree angle described in chapter 26. - data/pause-t ... for a sequence of prompts for pausing attractor basins to re-adjust the layout on-the-fly, and to show/print data at various levels of detail - described in chapter 27. - PScript-P... to create a vector PostScript file of the attractor basin (section 24.2). - jump-j ...
-(FIELD-mode only) to activate the jump-graph (section 24.3). - mutation-m ... for a sequence of prompts to set the type of mutation (to wiring or rules) to be applied to the next network generating the next attractor basin/s with the same parameters described in chapter 28.
+Note that a final chance to select space-time patterns is also given in section 29.1.

+restore defaults: ... to restore defaults to their original settings all-a ... to restore all defaults .

+layout only-L ... to restore just the layout defaults - described in chapter 25.

+revise from: ... jumping directly to an option category

+At any point enter \mathbf{q} (or \mathbf{q} more than once) to backtrack to the first output parameter prompt (section 24.1).

+start/misc-ret ... enter return to start miscellaneous (hard to categorize) options, presented in sequence in a top-right window (section 24.4).

+layout-1... for a sequence of prompts to set the scale, position and spacing of attractor basins - described in chapter 25.

+display/boundary-p... to set null boudary conditions (NBC, section 26.1) instead of periodic (PBC), to disable the compression of equivalent basins and trees (the default for CA, section 26.2), and for a sequence of display prompts, types of nodes, orientation, and in-degree angle - described in chapter 26.

+data/pause-t ... for a sequence of prompts for pausing attractor basins to re-adjust the layout on-the-fly, and to show/print data at various levels of detail - described in chapter 27.

+PScript-P... to create a vector PostScript file of the attractor basin (section 24.2).

+jump-j ...
+(FIELD-mode only) to activate the jump-graph (section 24.3).

+mutation-m ... for a sequence of prompts to set the type of mutation (to wiring or rules) to be applied to the next network generating the next attractor basin/s with the same parameters - described in chapter 28.